mikesmithgh/render.nvim/README.md

 Neovim plugin to take screenshots of your Neovim session.
 > :camera::warning::camera: This project is still a work in progress and may have breaking changes :camera::warning::camera:

-This plugin in under early development.
+This plugin is under early development.
 If you have any ideas, feedback, or bugs please open an issue!

 ## Demo
 https://user-images.githubusercontent.com/10135646/224586255-bbb49b38-f363-4389-a40b-790efa4121f8.mov